DanWSDev/DanWSDev/README.md

-Masters student at USW in Computer Science
+Masters student at University of South Wales in Computer Science